smzerehpoush/binance-spot-trading-bot/README.md

 ## Run

 1. Clone the repository.
-2. Generate a Binance API key (with Spot access) and put it in `credentials.py`.
+2. Generate a Binance API key (with Spot access) and put it in your custom `.env`.
 3. Run `pip3 install -r requirements.txt`.
 4. Run `python3 main.py`.